jaejinchoi/FFP/README.md

 ### [Output]
-Standard output of low triangular Jensen-Shannon divergence or distance matrix in PHYLIP format (not .tsv).
+Standard output of a low triangular Jensen-Shannon divergence or distance matrix in PHYLIP format (not .tsv).
 Support a symmetric matrix output using [-s].

 ## Limitation